Keck-DataReductionPipelines/KeckDRPFramework/docs/keckdrpframework/plotting_bokeh.rst

 Plotting with Bokeh
 ======================================

-Because the framework runs in a thread, it might be diffcult to plot directly with Matplotlib.
+Because the framework runs in a thread, it might be difficult to plot directly with Matplotlib.

 A solution is to use Bokeh, which is thread-safe.

-An implementation of this solution is offered by the framework using the bokeh_plotting import.
+An implementation of this solution is offered by the framework using the bokeh_plotting module.
+In this implementation, we will run a bokeh server, started up by the initialization script, and then connect to it.

 To plot with bokeh, start by adding a special event to your pipeline event table::